Puma (German infantry fighting vehicle): Passive protection

+Originally, there was also a protection class B designed for transport by rail.
+However, it became obvious that class C lies within the weight and dimension limits for train/ship transportation, thus class B was scrapped.
 A group of four A400M aircraft could fly three class A Pumas into a theatre, with the fourth airplane transporting the class C armor kits and simple lifting equipment.
 The Pumas could be built-up to armor class C within a short time.